-The problem is that consumer recording equipment is unshielded; cell phones, florescent lights, etc. radiate energy that can induce a current that becomes noise.
+The problem is that consumer recording equipment is unshielded; cell phones, fluorescent lights, etc. radiate energy that can induce a current that becomes noise.
 My solution is to use professional equipment with laptop recording software.
 It is more money and trouble, but the quality is very high.

 Step 1: Get a mic mixer for the PC, so that you can use professional mics.
 I prefer the ones that plug into the USB or FIREWIRE port so that I can bypass the internal sound card.
 Others connect to the “LINE IN” jack of your sound card, if it has one (not the computer’s MIC jack).